puncakbukit/reversteem/README.md

 The blockchain acts as a deterministic event log.

-All game state, ratings, and timers are computed locally by replaying immutable history.
+All game state, ratings, timers, and outcomes are computed locally by replaying immutable history.

 ---